-Listrak's Predictive Analytics allows you to create segments based on three different types of predictions:
+Listrak's Predictive Analytics allows you to group contacts based on two different types of predictions:

 TYPES OF CLASSIFICATIONS

 Predictive models allow you to break down your customer list in a few different ways.
-The likelihood option breaks down each contact's list into four different groupings.
-Affinity options indicate the strength of a relationship.
-The Lifecycle Stage option classifies a contact based on where an individual customer is in their lifecycle.
+The Likelihood criteria breaks down each contact's list into four different groupings.
+Affinity criteria indicate the strength of a relationship.
+The Life Cycle Stage criteria classifies a contact based on where an individual customer is in their life cycle.

-Likelihood classifications are based on comparing a specific customer's behavior to the average customer's behavior for a company.
-Likelihood classifications are available for Predicted Engagement models: click, open, purchase, and unsubscribe.
+Likelihood classifications are based on comparing a specific contact's behavior to the average contact's behavior for a list or merchant.
+Likelihood classifications are available for Predicted Engagement models: Open, Click, Unsubscribe, and Purchase.

 All likelihood models measure the chance that a given behavior will occur in the next 14 days.

-- Most: Identifies customers who are two times or more likely to complete a specific action.
+Most Likely: Identifies contacts who are two times or more likely to complete a specific action.

-- More: Identifies customers who are more likely than the average customer and less than two times more likely to complete a specific action.
+More Likely: Identifies contacts who are more likely than the average customer and less than two times more likely to complete a specific action.

-- Less: Identifies customers who have between a 0.5 - 1x likelihood to complete a specific action.
+Less Likely: Identifies contacts who have between a 0.5 - 1x likelihood to complete a specific action.

-- Least: Identifies customers who have less than a 0.5x likelihood to complete a specific action.
+Least Likely: Identifies contacts who have less than a 0.5x likelihood to complete a specific action.

 Affinity models identify the strength of a relationship a customer has with a purchase motivator.
 Affinity grouping are available for Coupon and Discount motivators.

-- Coupon/Discount Preference: 50 - 100% of purchases made using a coupon or discount.
+Coupon/Discount Preferred: 50 - 100% of purchases made using a coupon or discount.

-- Has Not Purchased: Identifies non-customers who do no have a lifecycle stage because they have not made a purchase.
+Has Not Purchased: Identifies non-customers who do not have a life cycle stage because they have not made a purchase.

 ADDING FILTERS TO YOUR MARKETING MESSAGES

-Predictive filtering can be added anywhere filtering is available in the Platform, including, message-level filtering, split test filtering, on the contacts menu, and in Listrak Conductor conversations.
+Predictive filter criteria can be used in Segment Filter 2.0 to build Segments or apply message-level filtering, as well as anywhere the legacy filtering system is available in the Platform, including message-level filtering, split test filtering, on the contacts menu, and in Listrak Conductor conversations.